hcoles/pitest-site/pages/faq.markdown

 ### Timeouts

 Mutants causing infinite loops are detected by comparing the time taken to run a test without the mutant to the time taken when the mutant is present.
-Both these measurements can be affected by external factors (other processes on the machine etc etc), so a mutant may be detected as timed out on one run, but killed or surviving on another.
+Both these measurements can be affected by external factors (other processes on the machine, etc.), so a mutant may be detected as timed out on one run, but killed or surviving on another.

 ### Static initializers

-As discussed above static initalization code causes some problems for mutation testing, in certain circumstances it can also esult in small differences between runs, especially if timeouts occurs as these require starting a new jvm.
+As discussed above static initialization code causes some problems for mutation testing, in certain circumstances it can also result in small differences between runs, especially if timeouts occur as these require starting a new JVM.

 ## I have a problem, where can I get help?